tkaitchuck/aHash/README.md

 ## FnvHash

 FnvHash is also a poor default.
-It only handles one byte at a time, so it's performance really suffers with large inputs.
+It only handles one byte at a time, so its performance really suffers with large inputs.
 It is also non-keyed so it is still subject to DOS attacks and [accidentally quadratic behavior.](https://accidentallyquadratic.tumblr.com/post/153545455987/rust-hash-iteration-reinsertion)

 ## MurmurHash, CityHash, MetroHash, FarmHash, HighwayHash, XXHash, SeaHash